 Sharing stories by the fire is a great way to end the day.
 Usually, the fire will be built outside but on cold or rainy days, guests can enjoy sitting around the fireplace inside the largest Mongolian yurt, which serves as the common area for all guests staying on the island.

-For accommodation, three private Yurts are available and each can sleep two adults and two children (free of charge for children).
+For accommodation, three private Yurts are available and each can sleep two adults and two children.

-- One night in a Yurt for 2 adults and 2 children: ISK 66,000 for 2 adults and 1 child, and ISK 16,000 for 1 child and 1 child at no cost.
+One night in a Yurt for 2 adults and 2 children: ISK 66,000 for 2 adults and 1 child, and ISK 16,000 for 1 child and 1 child at no cost.
 Dinner experience and breakfast included.

 A private day tour with the dinner experience for up to 10 people: ISK 198,000 total.
 After that, it is 19.800 ISK per person.
 Max 20 people.